 6. SkyWheel (Ontario)

 8. Skylon Tower (Ontario)

 One of our favorite experiences in Niagara Falls turned out to be our time on the Skylon Tower Observation Deck.
 Unlike other observation decks, like the Burj Khalifa in Dubai, for instance, the Skylon Tower Observation Deck is not glassed in, so taking photos from the top is a piece of cake, void of those awful reflections in the glass.
 The breezes are magnificent, the views are terrific, and the general peacefulness, even with a couple dozen other observation deck guests, gave the place a great ambience.

 Tip: We opted for the buffet dinner that included the walk up one more flight of stairs to the observation deck.
 However, the buffet left a lot to be desired - both in quality and in quantity.
 Skip the over-priced meal and just buy the tickets to the observation deck.
 You'll get better views from there anyway.

 Remember to watch for video footage of the Falls on the exquisitEXPLORATIONS YouTube channel!

 explorations' RV, Travel, & Lifestyle Blog

 The daughter of an English teacher, Carolyn has been an avid reader and writer from an early age.
-She decided to chronicle the exquisitEXPLORATIONS journey through an RV lifestyle blog, full of RV-related tips and stories of their adventures.
+She decided to chronicle the exquisitEXPLORATIONS journey through a travel and RV lifestyle blog, full of RV-related tips and stories of their travel adventures.